Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 ### Example call

-    icingacli training hello from --from Nürnberg
+    icingacli training hello from --from Nuremberg
     icingacli training hello from --from "Netways Training" icingacli training hello from --help
     icingacli training hello from

 ## Standalone parameters

-It is not absolutely necessary to assign an identifier to each parameter.
-If you want, you can simply string parameters together.
+It is not necessary to assign an identifier to each parameter.
+If you want, you can simply chain parameters.
 Most conveniently, these are accessible via the `shift()` method:

 ```php
 <?php